codefresh-io/docs.codefresh.io/_docs/pipelines/docker-image-metadata.md

 ## Using custom metadata in Codefresh pipelines

 You can also use the Codefresh CLI to fetch existing metadata from images.
-It is then very easy to extract and process specific fields with [yq](https://github.com/kislyuk/yq)
+It is then very easy to extract and process specific fields with [yq](https://github.com/kislyuk/yq){:target="\_blank"}.

-Here is an example
+Here is an example:
 ```
 $ codefresh get image b5f103a87856 --output=yaml | yq -r .annotations.coverage
 75